Gangster Story

 Gangster Story is a 1959 American crime film directed by and starring Walter Matthau.
 The film was edited by Radley Metzger.

 This is the only film that Matthau directed.
 He married co-star Carol Grace in 1959.

 Plot

-A mobster is hiding from the law in a small town, and he is running out of money.
+Mobster Jack Martin is hiding from the law in a small town, and he is running out of money.
 So he robs a bank and gets away with some loot.
-However, not only are the cops now after him, but so is the local mob boss, who is jealous that an outsider pulled a job in his territory, especially without giving him a piece of the pie.
+However, not only are the cops now after him, but so is the local mob boss Earl Dawson, who is jealous that an outsider pulled a job in his territory, especially without giving him a piece of the pie.
+Martin eventually agrees to work for Dawson and pulls of a string of lucrative robberies.

+The partnership climaxes with a robbery of a country club safe that is full of syndicate money.
+During the heist, a man is killed and Martin's wife Carol is horrified.
+She tells Martin she is leaving him.
+He promises to flee to Mexico with her and never kill again.

+Dawson plans to kill Martin instead of letting him quit the operation.
+When Martin learns of the betrayal, he sends Carol to Mexico and doubles back to confront Dawson.
+When the police surround them, Martin kills Dawson.
+In the car, Carol hears a radio report that Martin has been killed.